Nick Senzel Player Props: Reds vs. Rays

-On Tuesday, Nick Senzel (coming off going 1-for-3) and the Cincinnati Reds play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 6:40 PM ET.
+After going 0-for-3 in his last game, Nick Senzel and the Cincinnati Reds face the Tampa Bay Rays (who will start Drew Rasmussen) at 12:35 PM ET on Wednesday.

 Nick Senzel Game Info & Props vs. the Rays